Overview

 Individuals may have a range of experiences during hypnotherapy.
 Some may notice immediate effects, while others may require multiple sessions before seeing progress.
 Depending on the individual's unique needs, the hypnotherapist may use techniques like direct suggestions, metaphors, or visualization exercises.

 Following a hypnotherapy session, individuals may report feeling calm and relaxed.
 However, processing and integrating the experience can be vital before jumping back into daily activities.
 A hypnotherapist may also recommend regular follow-up visits to evaluate progress and discuss concerns.
+One concern with hypnotherapy is that researchers have found that some people come away from hypnotherapy sessions with false memories.

 Who it benefits

 Hypnotherapy is a versatile therapy that may benefit various individuals facing different challenges.
-People living with various physical and mental health challenges may find relief through hypnotherapy, as it can promote a state of deep relaxation to induce change.
+People living with various physical and mental health challenges may find relief through hypnotherapy, as hypnosis can promote a state of deep relaxation to induce change.
 Examples of people who may benefit from hypnotherapy include the following:

 • Individuals with anxiety or stress: Hypnotherapy may relax the mind and teach stress management techniques, reducing general anxiety and situational stress.